Bring Your Own Theatre Productions, Incorporated

 MEMBERSHIP

-Section 3.
-Members may be prohibited from participation at the discretion of Staff and Board.
-If a member violates the Code of Conduct, the Staff and Board may vote to terminate membership on a case-by-case basis.
+Members may be prohibited from participation in events at the discretion of Staff.
+If a member violates the Code of Conduct, the Staff may vote to put members on probation or terminate membership on a case-by-case basis.
+Membership with BYOT will automatically be terminated after a six (6) consecutive shows without participation.

-A. Members are eligible to vote on issues during established Company Member Meetings
+Members are eligible to vote on issues during established Company Member Meetings.

 ARTICLE VII